Student Employment Attendance Policy

 Those students who commit to subbing for a shift are now responsible for working it and any consequences for an incurred absence.
 If you become unable to cover the work shift, you have a minimum of 24 hours prior to the beginning of the shift to cancel it.
 Substitutes should inform the shift Captain upon arrival for whom they are subbing for, or if you work in a location with no Captains please document it on the daily attendance sign in form.

 If you choose to become a sub for someone else’s shift and then become unable to do so, it becomes your responsibility to find a new sub.
 Confirmed subs that do not show up for their shift will be emailed that they have 1 unexcused absence on their attendance record.
-In order to once again become eligible for the Perfect Attendance Bonus and avoid termination, students will be given the opportunity to erase their absence by scheduling and working an Amnesty or Make Up Shift.
+In order to avoid termination, students will be given the opportunity to erase their absence by scheduling and working an Amnesty or Make Up Shift.

 Amnesty, Calls for Help & Make-Up Shifts

 You may work one Amnesty, Call for Help or Make up Shift to erase one unexcused absence.
 Please note that these shifts will be in addition to your regularly scheduled shifts.
 Students are limited to a total of four (4) Make-up shifts per semester while Amnesty shifts and Calls for Help are unlimited.